 The Maximum Fume Exposure GuidelineTM (MFEG)TM is a guideline limit for total welding fume exposure for a specific consumable product which may be used by employers to manage worker exposure to welding fume where that product is used.
 The MFEGTM is an estimate of the level of total welding fume exposure for a given product above which the exposure limit for one of the fume constituents may be exceeded.
 The exposure limits referenced are the American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Value (TLV®) and the U.S. OSHA Permissible Exposure Limit (PEL) whichever limit is lower.
+If local applicable limits for substances listed in Section 2 or 3 of this SDS are lower than the TLV or PEL this must be taken into consideration before utilizing or applying this guideline.
 The MFEGTM never exceeds 5 mg/m3 which is the maximum recommended exposure limit for total welding fume.
-The MFEGTM is intended to serve as a general guideline to assist in the management of workplace exposure to welding fume and does not replace the regular measurement and analysis of worker exposure to individual welding fume constituents.
+The MFEGTM is intended to serve as a general guideline to assist in the management of workplace exposure to welding fume and does not replace the regular measurement and analysis of worker exposure to individual welding fume constituents in accordance with recommended industrial hygiene practice.

-Revision Date: 12/15/2016
+Revision Date: 09/18/2017

+Further Information:

-Further Information: Additional information is available by request.
+Additional information is available by request.

+Disclaimer:

-Disclaimer: The Lincoln Electric Company urges each end user and recipient of this SDS to study it carefully.
+The Lincoln Electric Company urges each end user and recipient of this SDS to study it carefully.
 See also www.lincolnelectric.com/safety.
 If necessary, consult an industrial hygienist or other expert to understand this information and safeguard the environment and protect workers from potential hazards associated with the handling or use of this product.
 This information is believed to be accurate as of the revision date shown above.
 However, no warranty, expressed or implied, is given.
 Because the conditions or methods of use are beyond Lincoln Electric's control, we assume no liability resulting from the use of this product.
 Regulatory requirements are subject to change and may differ between various locations.
 Compliance with all applicable Federal, State, Provincial, and local laws and regulations remain the responsibility of the user.

-© 2016 Lincoln Global, Inc. All Rights Reserved.
+© 2017 Lincoln Global, Inc. All Rights Reserved.